scrose/pylc/README.md

 ## Overview

 The PyLC (Python Landscape Classifier) is a Pytorch-based trainable segmentation network and land cover classification tool for oblique landscape photography.
-This tool was developed for the land cover classification of high-resolution greyscale and colour oblique mountain photography.
-PyLC was developed for the [Mountain Legacy Project](http://mountainlegacy.ca/) at the [University of Victoria](https://uvic.ca/) .
+PyLC was developed for the land cover classification of high-resolution greyscale and colour oblique mountain photographs.
+The training dataset is sampled from the [Mountain Legacy Project](http://mountainlegacy.ca/) repeat photography collection hosted at the [University of Victoria](https://uvic.ca/) .

 ### Mountain Legacy Project (MLP)